 I thought about a Mini-FOX configuration to start small with the NVIDIA FOX Blueprint

-Introducing "Mini-FOX," an implementation strategy for deploying NVIDIA's Factory Operations Blueprint (FOX) in a factory that starts with just one line and one camera rather than immediately targeting the entire operation.
+Introducing "Mini-FOX," an implementation strategy for deploying NVIDIA's Factory Operations Blueprint (FOX) in a factory that starts small with one line and one camera rather than targeting the entire operation all at once.
 Let's look at a realistic proof-of-concept configuration combining DGX Spark, PC, and AWS.

 2026.06.18